insightsengineering/rtables/tabletree_design.md

     we want.
 If we want aggregation of patient level comparisons and the comparison is already calculated this is way easier

+      AW: why don't you just ask for a function with two arguments `xb`, `xc` so that it is left to the user to define what to calculate?
+       The baseline changes are usually calculated before tabulations\
+       but test based comparisons are not.

 ## Populated Table Structure